francis-yli/DtStruct-and-Algs_Python/README.md

 # Practice_Python
-Daily data Structures and algorithms practice in python
+Daily data structures and algorithms practice in python